Decentralized Autoregressive Generation: Theoretical Analysis

 Note that at any time step $t$, $p_t(x|x_0, x_1)$ is a degenerate distribution with a single result $x_t$:

 Now, define the conditional generating velocity $u_t^i(x^i, z|x_0, x_1)$ as:

-From the above formula it follows that for a fixed time step $t$ $u_t(x^i,x_t|x_0,x_1)= 0$ for any token position except possibly $i=P+t+1$.
+From the above formula it follows that for a fixed timestep $t$, $u_t(x^i,x_t|x_0,x_1)= 0$ for any token position except possibly $i=P+t+1$.
 This property is necessary and sufficient to show that the continuity equation implies the generation of probability path by probability generation velocity in the discrete time domain.

 Next, in order to show that defined conditional probability generating velocity generates conditional probability path, we need to 1) Show that continuity equation holds 2) Show that if the continuity equation holds, then generation follows.